juxor/afaq/markdown/secI5.md

 # I.5 What could the social structure of anarchy look like?

-The social and political structure of anarchy is similar to that of its economic structure, i.e., it is based on a voluntary federation of decentralised, directly democratic community assemblies (communes).
-In these grassroots political units and their confederations, the concept of **_"self- management"_** becomes that of **_"self-government"_**, a form of municipal organisation in which people take back control of their living places from the bureaucratic state and the capitalist class whose interests it serves.
+The social and political structure of anarchy is similar to that of the economic structure, i.e., it is based on a voluntary federation of decentralised, directly democratic policy-making bodies.
+These are the neighbourhood and community assemblies and their confederations.
+In these grassroots political units, the concept of **_"self-management"_** becomes that of **_"self-government"_**, a form of municipal organisation in which people take back control of their living places from the bureaucratic state and the capitalist class whose interests it serves.
 Bakunin's comments are very applicable here:

 > _"[A] truly popular organisation begins from below, from the association, from the commune.
 Thus starting out with the organisation of the lowest